samuelgfeller/documentation/scripts/cheatsheet.md

 **Screen**
 `screen -list`
-Screen with name `screen -S "minecraf"`
+Screen with name `screen -S "minecraft"`
 Then press `Ctrl+a` (release) and then `d` to detach the process/screen (so it'll continue to run)
 To resume detached process, use:
 `screen -r` followed by name or numeber or `CTRL+A+D`